 Parent Information Program Class Arizona

-Most people are unaware Arizona law requires any persona going through a divorce, legal separation, or child custody case in Arizona is required to attend a mandatory Parent Information Program class in Arizona.
-Court’s may also order a party to take the class again, if the child determines a party has not complied with court orders child custody or parenting time.
+Most people are unaware Arizona law requires any person going through a divorce, legal separation, or child custody case in Arizona is required to attend a mandatory Parent Information Program class in Arizona.
+Court’s may also order a party to retake the course if the child determines a party has not complied with court orders child custody or parenting time.

 You must attend a parenting class approved by the court, so not just any class will do.
 Fortunately, you will have plenty of options as to when and where you attend the class.
 Arizona has minimum standards that the Parent Information Program class must meet.
 One minimum requirement is that they cannot charge the attendee more than $50.00.
 You will be provided with a list of approved classes with varying locations and class schedules.